-Esty requests expedited review of staffer's dismissal
+Esty won't seek re-election amid criticism over staffer's dismissal

 In her petition for a restraining order, the staffer accused Baker of punching her in the back and "repeatedly scream(ing)" at her in Esty's Capitol Hill office throughout 2014, according to The Washington Post.

-Andrew Ricci, a friend of Baker's who spoke to CNN on Baker's behalf, said that Baker does not "dispute" that he took part in abusive behavior -- including sexual harassment and berating -- directed at the staffer, but he denies punching her.
+Ricci had said last week on Baker's behalf that Baker does not "dispute" that he took part in abusive behavior -- including sexual harassment and berating -- directed at the staffer, but he denies punching her.
 Ricci confirmed there was an incident in May 2016, where Baker -- either during or after a happy hour drinks event at a bar in Washington -- called the staffer and left an abusive and threatening message.

 Esty entered into a nondisclosure agreement with Baker and wrote a reference letter for him even after learning of the allegations, CNN has confirmed.
 According to the Connecticut Post, Baker also received $5,000 in severance, which Esty said she repaid to the US Treasury.

-Note: This story has been updated to include additional information and new developments.